trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

 ## The options

-Apparently there are various avenues to explore here:
+There are various avenues to explore here:

 1. Co-host `SSH` and `HTTPS` protocols on a single port and dispatch them transparently. [sslh project](https://github.com/yrutschle/sslh)